Graduate Social Innovation & Sustainability Leadership

 For more information, please contact Edgewood Central at email@example.com or call us at (608) 663-4300.

 We encourage students to submit their application and admissions materials by the priority deadline.
-However, we will continue to accept applications on a continuous until the start of the semester.
-Applications considered complete after the priority deadline can be considered for admission for the next session.
+However, we will continue to accept applications on a continuous basis until the start of the semester.
+Applications considered complete after the priority deadline may still be considered for admission.

 Priority deadline for Fall 2021: August 1, 2021